zackexplosion/solar-watcher/README.md

-# solar watcher
+# Solar Watcher

-Watch you solar invertor by YOURSELF!
+Watch your solar invertor by YOURSELF!

+# Credit

+Communicate with rs232 part by https://github.com/prajna-pranab/converse

-## Structure
+## File Structure

 ### ./client
 Read data from invertor and send to remote web server.